Aviation Safety Management Is Business!

 Before we begin our exploratory dive, I assume that you participate in an active aviation SMS implementation and that you can influence your "system."
 By "influencing your system," you are either part of the safety/quality management team or a senior manager in another department.
 Perhaps you are the accountable executive.
 If so, this is where you should be.

-To seek additional opportunities from an aviation SMS, we find that an active SMS remains highly important because "paper SMS," also known as "check-the-box-SMS," fail to excite.
+To seek additional opportunities from an aviation SMS, we find that an active SMS remains highly important because "paper SMS," also known as "check-the-box-SMS," fails to excite.

 Your SMS will always fail to deliver expected benefits whenever employees are not engaged.
 I'm not saying that you won't be able to generate profits from your aviation SMS implementation if your safety culture is "challenged."
 Toxic safety cultures are not an insurmountable hurdle, so don't give up hope.